SeeKuh21. October 2020 2023-07-02 9:35

 In addition to the collection of plastic waste, water analyses on board are another important aspect.
 On deck there is a small laboratory where water samples can be examined directly with an infrared spectrometer for plastic to find out what kind of plastic the SeeKuh collects.

-In order to be able to collect large areas effectively, oeoo has developed another collection technique for the SeeKuh II, a kind of towing network.
-Two motorized boats, e.g. local fishing vessels or conventional workboats, pull the SeeKuh II through the polluted operating area.
-Floating barriers are placed between the tugboats and the SeeKuh II.
-This creates a kind of funnel through which the marine litter is directed towards the conveyor belt of the SeeKuh II.
+To effectively collect large areas, oeoo has developed another collection technique, a type of towed array.
+Two motorized boats, such as local fishing vessels or conventional workboats, tow a SeeKuh with a conveyor belt through the polluted operational area.
+Floating barriers are attached between the tow boats and the SeeKuh.
+This creates a funnel-like structure, directing the marine debris towards the conveyor belt of the SeeKuh.

-Tandem operation on both sides of the source of pollution can prevent the sea debris from being traversed and the resulting swirling of marine waste.
-In this variant, the SeeKuh II does not require its own drive.
+By operating in tandem on both sides of the pollution source, the crossing and associated stirring up of marine debris can be prevented.
+In this configuration, the SeeKuh does not require its own propulsion.